- n1 is the number of days falling into a non-leap year,

 - Christian Fries

 - Serialized Form

 DayCountConvention_ACT_ACT_ISDApublic DayCountConvention_ACT_ACT_ISDA(boolean isCountFirstDayNotLast)Create an ACT/ACT ISDA day count convention.

 isCountFirstDayNotLast- If this value is false (default), the days are counted including the first day and excluding the last day.
 If this field is true, the days are counted excluding the first day and including the last day.

 DayCountConvention_ACT_ACT_ISDApublic DayCountConvention_ACT_ACT_ISDA()Create an ACT/ACT ISDA day count convention.

 getDaycountFractionDescription copied from interface:

-DayCountConventionReturn the daycount fraction corresponding to the period from startDate to endDate given the specific daycount convention.
+DayCountConventionReturn the daycount fraction (year fraction) corresponding to the period from startDate to endDate given the specific daycount convention.

 toStringpublic String toString()